NICMx/Jool/docs/en/run-mapt.md

 > Why?
 The Linux kernel wasn't really designed with MAP-T in mind.
 In fact, it wasn't exactly friendly with SIIT and NAT64 either, but [we dealt with that](intro-jool.html#design).
 MAP-T has an additional significant problem in that the CE translation wants to happen during PREROUTING, but NAPT happens during POSTROUTING.
 And, per the [packet flow example](map-t.html#ce-behavior), the CE has to translate **after** NAPT.
 >
-> At the moment, that appears to be an unsolvable problem.
+> By placing the two components in separate network namespaces, we force the NAPT and translator to happen in the order we want.

 If you don't know how to work with network namespaces, [here's an introduction](TODO).